Google Map of the course.

 RESERVOIR ROAD TURN

 The Reservoir Road Turn is not a Checkpoint, but will have EMERGENCY water available for Runners.
-Runners who obtain water from this supply will have a penalty 30 minutes added to their final times.
+Runners who obtain water from this supply will have a penalty of 30 minutes added to their final times.
+We do not think it is unreasonable to expect Runners in the GNW Ultras to carry sufficient fluids between the Checkpoints that are 25km to 35km apart and feel that Runners who do not plan accordingly should expect to be penalised.

 50M Race Weekend